Adekiii/captioned-hateful-memes/README.md

 - bert_model.ipynb and roberta_model.ipynb.
 The original models without captions are trained and evaluated in these notebooks.
 - bert_model_blip2.ipynb and roberta_model_blip2.ipynb.
 The captioned models are trained and evaluated in these notebooks.
 - manual_assessment.ipynb.
 This notebook contains details about the manual assessment of caption quality as described in the Discussion section of the paper.

+This project uses the Facebook Hateful Memes dataset.
+These can not be provided due to licensing by Facebook, they are able to be downloaded from https://hatefulmemeschallenge.com/.